dhborus/Midcentury/Jot.md

 1. Use of terminal from within Atom. (probably won't solve) -- can use DocDown
 2. Thesaurus use -- important
-3. Setting up nvAtom @done (not that difficult--just converts Dropbox directory to searchable database)
+3. Setting up nvAtom done (not that difficult--just converts Dropbox directory to searchable database)
 4. Setting up Awiki